 Setting up a computer

 You have a new computer and are ready to set it up.
-While this may seem like an overwhelming and difficult task, it is really quite simple.
-It does not matter what name brand of computer you have because most computers are set up in a similar way.
+While this may seem like an overwhelming and difficult task, it is actually quite simple.
+It doesn't matter what brand of computer you have because most computers are set up in a similar way.

-If you are setting up a newly purchased computer that's still in the box, you will probably find a how-to guide in the packaging that includes step-by-step details.
-However, even if it didn't include instructions you can still set up the computer in just a few easy steps.
-In this lesson, we'll go through the different steps that are needed to set up a typical computer.
+If you're setting up a newly purchased computer that's still in the box, you'll probably find a how-to guide in the packaging that includes step-by-step details.
+However, even if it didn't include instructions you can still set up the computer in a few easy steps.
+In this lesson, we'll go through the different steps needed to set up a typical computer.

 Watch the video to learn how to set up a desktop computer.